Readri205/MS2_Project/Testing.md

           1. easily understand the main purpose of the site;
           1. be able to easily navigate throughout the site to find content;
           1. view the carousel images just beneath the header;
-          1. scroll down through the information, read the content, view the map of Africa, then view the line graphs and the pie charts;
+          1. scroll down through the information, read the content, view the map of **Africa**, then view the line graphs and the pie charts;
           1. search the details<sup id="a1">[1](#f1)</sup> for a specific country from the dropdown menu;
           1. read the information about that country, view the map, zoom in and out on that map, review the line graphs and review the pie charts;
           1. search for another country<sup id="a2">[2](#f1)</sup> and read the information about that country, view the map, zoom in and out on that map, review the line graphs and review the pie charts;